Updated on May 5, 2026

 At a high level, OpenAI’s model evolution has moved through four overlapping arcs:

-1. Unified Models (GPT 5.2, GPT-5.1 and GPT-5 era): These models combine knowledge, deliberate reasoning & native multimodality in one adaptive system, with automatic routing between “fast” answers and “think-hard” answers.
-GPT-5.1 refines this further with improved conversational tone and enhanced personalization, while GPT-5.2 further strengthens reliability on complex, multi-step tasks and improves instruction-following consistency across modalities.
+1. Unified Models (GPT-5.3 Codex, GPT-5.2, GPT-5.1, GPT-5 era): These models combine knowledge, deliberate reasoning, and native multimodality in one adaptive system, with automatic routing between “fast” answers and “think-hard” answers.
+The GPT-5.3 Codex line goes further, specializing in long-horizon agentic software engineering.

 2. Bifurcation (the “o” series vs. GPT-4.x): These are specialized reasoning models that spend extra compute at inference time, alongside knowledge/interaction models that scale context, coding, and usability.